How the Doobie Brothers Broke Through With ‘Toulouse Street’

 "Toulouse Street is a street in New Orleans and it was the last date we played on our first tour right after we released our first album," Simmons recalled to Sounds.
 "It was the first time I’d ever been in the South, and this was the place that impressed me the most.
 I spent a lot of time down in the French quarter, and a lot of time on that particular street.
 The South is so mysterious — I think the whole South is epitomized by Dr. John — and the last date of our tour made a big impression on me because I had no idea where we were going to go from there."

-That uncertainty would continue for the Doobies as their exhausting touring and recording schedule contributed to a steady roster churn — and a significant change in their sound along the way — but with Toulouse Street, they started a relationship with a devoted fanbase that's still going strong today.
+That uncertainty would continue for the Doobie Brothers as their exhausting touring and recording schedule contributed to a steady roster churn — and a significant change in their sound along the way.
+With Toulouse Street, however, they started a relationship with a devoted fanbase that's continued for decades.